 Banyan Bar + Refuge

-The team behind the Gallows took over the hallowed Hamersley’s Bistro space last year, and they’re paying due respect to the outdoor space.
-Under Rebecca Roth Gullo and Seth Yaffe’s care, the brick patio is ensconced in strings of bright bulbs and lush greenery (soon!), and features lounge seating in addition to dining tables.
-Chef Philip Tang’s Asian fusion fare is available in the refuge nightly until 11 p.m., and weekend brunch starts at 11 a.m.
+The team behind the Gallows is paying due respect to the outdoor space at the former Hamersley’s Bistro.
+Banyan’s brick patio is ensconced in strings of bright bulbs and lush greenery (soon!), and features lounge seating in addition to dining tables.
+Once it opens, chef Phillip Tang’s Asian fusion fare is available in the refuge nightly until 11 p.m., and weekend brunch starts at 11 a.m.

 553 Tremont St., South End, Boston, 617-556-4211, banyanboston.com.